 It’s simultaneous interpretation, not simultaneous translation.

 Those whose ears and vocal cords are the go-betweens for your speaker and your audience must understand the nuances of both languages, including colloquialisms and even slang.
 A literal translation can often be misleading, to the point of resulting in listeners taking away a very inaccurate message.
 It certainly helps if the interpreter has some knowledge or expertise in the topic area, or at least some familiarity with the nomenclature.
+Luckily, it is possible to avoid similar issues with translating official and business papers thanks to document translation services.

 Those who have all the necessary skills are quite rare.